Farhad-Shabani/Farhad-Shabani/README.md

 ### Hi, I'm Farhad Shabani! 👋

-## I'm working as an Investment & Data Analyst and Software Engineer!
+## I'm working as a Software Engineer and Investment Analyst!

-- 🔭 I’m currently working on developing smart contarcts on Solana and algorithmic trading bots.
+- 🔭 I’m currently working on developing DeFi & web 3.0 applications.
-- 🌱 I’m currently learning Rust, web 3.0 and data science related tools & techniques.
+- 🌱 I use Rust, Javascript and Python related tools & techniques.
 - 🥅 2022 Goal: Complete my portfolio and enrich my programming skills and tools.
 - 📫 How to reach me: Email!
-- 😄 Pronouns: He/His

 ### Connect with me: